StockSharp/AlgoTrading/Designer/Gallery/Schemas/MA_Stochastic/README.md

 - The candle block feeds three branches: the converter that reads the close, the SimpleMovingAverage and the StochasticK indicator.
 - Two comparisons place the close against the average, two more place %K against the threshold constants, and one compares the position with zero.
 - Each logical AND joins a trend condition, a Stochastic condition and the flat-position check, then triggers a position modify block that opens only from flat.
 - The trend comparisons are reused by the exit: the same signal that allows a short also closes a long, which keeps the diagram small.
-The bar counter that paused the original strategy for 100 candles after every trade has no block of its own and is left out.

 ## Usage